Skopje: Balkan Wars to present day

-Skopje was liberated on 13 November 1944 by units of the Bulgarian People's Army (Bulgaria having switched sides in the war in September) aided by Yugoslav Partisans of the Macedonian National Liberation Army.
+Skopje was captured on 13 November 1944 by units of the Bulgarian People's Army (Bulgaria having switched sides in the war in September) aided by Yugoslav Partisans of the Macedonian National Liberation Army.
+Skopje became the capital city of the newly proclaimed Democratic Federal Macedonia as set up by the ASNOM on 2 August 1944 in the Bulgarian occupation zone in Yugoslavia.

 After World War II, Skopje greatly benefited from Socialist Yugoslav policies which encouraged industry and the development of Macedonian cultural institutions.
-Consequently, Skopje became home to a national library, a national philharmonic orchestra, a university and the Macedonian Academy.
-However, its post-war development was altered by the 1963 earthquake which occurred 26 July.
+Consequently, Skopje became home to a national library, a philharmonic orchestra, a university, and the Macedonian Academy of Sciences and Arts.
+However, its post-war development was altered by the 1963 earthquake which occurred on 26 July.
 Although relatively weak in magnitude, it caused enormous damage in the city and can be compared to the 1960 Agadir earthquake.
 The disaster killed 1,070 people, injuring 3,300 others.
 16,000 people were buried alive in ruins and 70% of the population lost their home.
 Many educational facilities, factories and historical buildings were destroyed.

 After the earthquake, reconstruction was quick.
-It had a deep psychological impact on the population because neighbourhoods were split and people were relocated to new houses and buildings they were not familiar with.
+It had a deep psychological impact on the population because neighbourhoods were split, and people were relocated to new houses and buildings they were not familiar with.
 Many Albanians, some from Kosovo participated in the reconstruction effort.
 Reconstruction was finished by 1980, even if many elements were never built because funds were exhausted.
-Skopje cityscape was drastically changed and the city became a true example of modernist architecture.
+Skopje's cityscape was drastically changed, and the city became a true example of modernist architecture.
 Demographic growth was very important after 1963, and Skopje had 408,100 inhabitants in 1981.
 After 1963, rural youth migrated to Skopje and were involved in the reconstruction process resulting in a large growth of the urban Macedonian population.
 The Albanian population of Skopje also increased as people from the northern villages migrated to the city and others came from Kosovo either to provide manpower for reconstruction or fled the deteriorating political situation, especially during the 1990s.
-However, during the 1980s and the 1990s, the country experienced inflation and recession and the local economy heavily suffered.
-The situation became better during the 2000s thanks to new investments.
+However, during the 1980s and the 1990s, the country experienced inflation and recession, and the local economy heavily suffered.
+The situation improved during the 2000s thanks to new investments.
 Many landmarks were restored and the "Skopje 2014" project renewed the appearance of the city centre.